skaji/relocatable-perl/README.md

 Perl can be built with relocatable enabled, which means you can move perl wherever you want!

-I prepared relocatable enabled perls for linux and MacOS X.
+I prepared relocatable enabled perls for linux and OS X.
 See [release page](https://github.com/shoichikaji/relocatable-perl/releases).

-## how to install
+## How to install

-Just download and extract it.
+### One liner

+To install latest relocatable-perl to `~/perl`, just type:

+    curl -sSkL https://git.io/perl-install | bash -s ~/perl

+### Manually

-Let's say you use MacOS X, then:
+Download and extract artifacts.
+Let's say you use OS X, then:

     > wget https://github.com/shoichikaji/relocatable-perl/releases/download/5.22.0.0/perl-darwin-2level.tar.gz
     > tar xzf perl-darwin-2level.tar.gz